devcontainers/features/src/docker-from-docker/NOTES.md

 4. Docker commands with bind mount should work as they did outside of the devcontainer

 > **Note:** There is no `${localWorkspaceFolder}` when using the **Clone Repository in Container Volume** command in the VS Code Dev Containers extension ([info](https://github.com/microsoft/vscode-remote-release/issues/6160#issuecomment-1014701007)).

+## OS Support

+This Feature should work on recent versions of Debian/Ubuntu-based distributions with the `apt` package manager installed.

+`bash` is required to execute the `install.sh` script.